LeifNode/Novus-Engine/README.md

 * High Dynamic Range Rendering
 * ~~Tiled Deferred Shading Pipeline~~ Functional but needs some work to give it more utility
 * ~~Physically Based Shading BRDF (based on Unreal Engine 4's)~~ Implemented
-* Voxel Cone Traced Global Illumination
+* ~~Voxel Cone Traced Global Illumination~~ Implemented, still needs some work on filtering

 #### GUI
 * A GUI system that can interchangeably be attached to the camera and be interracted with in screen space or positioned in the world an interacted with in 3D.